Building a truly integrated global leadership group

 The third challenge is a difficult one: to give it sufficient time.
 Most organizations aren’t ready to wait 50 years for this to happen organically.
 Thankfully, there ARE things we can do to accelerate the process both in recruitment and selection and also in the building of the skills necessary to work effectively in this more connected way.

-But although 50 years may be too long for your organisation (most organizations), it does take time and it can take a whole generation for the people being recruited and trained today to make their way up to senior levels in the organization.
+But although 50 years may be too long for your organization (most organizations), it does take time and it can take a whole generation for the people being recruited and trained today to make their way up to senior levels in the organization.

 There are many organizations who have been operating internationally for decades, yet are still dominated by senior managers from their home culture, so don’t beat yourself up too much if it is taking time.
 Expect it to be a long process – and keep at it.